-This is the oldest (and not the prettiest) bag in the museum and is from the 16th Century, France.
-It is made from goat's leather and has 18 pockets!
+This is the oldest bag in the museum and is from the 16th Century, France.
+It is made from goat leather and has 18 pockets!
 It has two loops on the clasp, probably linked to a belt, and was likely worn by a merchant.
 Some of the 18 pockets are concealed and it’s thought that this tricked thieves trying to steal from the merchant.

-Beaded bags were popular in 1700-1800 and could take about 2 weeks to make!
+Beaded bags were popular in 1700-1800 and could take about two solid weeks to hand make.
 Each coloured bead is individually threaded before being knitted into a bag.
-We can really see the level of detail going into creating this kind of bag and can imagine the price tag attached!
-I'd imagine that this style of bag would be very expensive and it would be quite a privilege to be seen wearing one of these.
+We can really see the level of detail in these elaborate designs.
+This style of bag was very expensive and it would be a privilege to be seen wearing one of these.
 It was an accessory for the very wealthy.

 This is a really fascinating object.
 A chatelaine was a symbol of power for the medieval lady of the manor.
 Evolving through the years, a lady would hang her valuables such as her bible, keys, purse, fan, sewing box.
 These went out of fashion in the early 1900's when the handbag arrived.
 It's basically the contents of a bag hanging off of chains, like an inside out bag.

 Ivory parcel carrier with silver rings.
 Early 1900.
 This is a precursor of the plastic bag.
 To use this, you would tie what you wanted to carry onto the handle rings.
 Quite an interesting concept and it could really challenge the idea of the 'bag for life.'
 Have a handle and string for life instead!